 Long have their been rumors of "lizard people" who live beneath the Earth.
 The Erzheka are these people.
 Claiming that they originated on a different planet entirely, one destroyed by the ravages of war, a single ship of Erzheka crashed on Earth.
 The planet's face proved too cold for them in the winter, and so they sought out the warmth their ship's sensors detected at the core of the planet.
 No species lives deeper within the Earth than the Erzheka, not even the drow, and it is postulated by some that they were already there when the Fae began constructing their tunnels.
 As such, the Erzheka are credited as being the catalyst for the initial revolt against the Fae, and providing shelter for the refugees.
 The Erzheka tend to be covered from head to toe in scales, colors vary, and have long tongues which are slightly prehensile.
 As a people they are credited with a love of the sciences as well as invention, and though their ship has long been lost to time, many dream of returning to the stars.
 More than any other Underkin race, the Erzheka have taken to the Aghaia, enjoying the advancements in technology that their new brethren have revealed.
 The Erzheka dislike cold environments and can become disoriented in the cold.
 Additionally, their children, as well as the children of the Draikana and Lamia, are born from eggs.

 Erzheka have prehensile tongues, can secrete a tacky substance from their hands and feet, allowing them to climb walls like geckos, and can additionally change their scale color to camouflage themselves.
 For this reason, most Erzheka are naked under their glamour when posing as humans.
 Erzhekan technology is highly advanced and unique from any other sort in our game setting. ((For more information on Erzhekan technology please look here)) As such Erzheka may pick any technological skill at mastery and are immune to the Underkin racial weakness of knowing little about technology.
-They may take Ancient Engineering to start, but must spend skill points to do so.
 Lastly, the Erzheka may, with earned XP, gain Cyborg Augmentations for Cost + 2xp.
 These are not Vecratek versions, but Erzheka-built versions compatible only with Erzheka biology.

 The Imps are one of the few Underkin races that do admit that they were once the prisoners of the Fae.
 One of the very first races to be imprisoned in the tunnels below the earth, the imps claim to be descended from demons - more specifically, they are the children of the Fel Ahzel.
 Legend goes that long ago, during the formation of demonic society, a group of ideological independents called the Fel Ahzel were cast out of Hell.
 Taking this as an opportunity to set up their own society, they attacked and subjugated the Fae city of Lealchaine.
 The Fel Ahzel slaughtered the Fae citizens and held Lealchaine as their own for over a century.
 But, the Fae do not soon forget such slights, and they took back Lealchaine, killing over half of the Fel Ahzel.
 The other half were imprisoned and brought to the newly constructed prison beneath the earth.
 Magical tortures were performed on the Fel Ahzel, some say in retaliation, but others say that the Fae were attempting to find the source of their Infernal power.
 After many generations the creatures, now stripped of Infernal power and instead infused with Fae magics by proximity, became the Imps.
 When the Underkin drove out their enemies from the tunnels, the Imps gladly joined their ranks.
 Retaining some demonic features such as horns and tails, but never wings, imps are seen as friendly, but extraordinarily mischievous.
 They tend to be short of stature, but come in many colorations -- though they almost always have very wild, untamable hair.
 Most hold absolutely no allegiance to their demonic origins, and are in fact some of the most stalwart opponents of the Infernals, claiming that they were ejected from the demonic ranks because they would not 'behave' and 'follow the will of power-mad tyrants'.
 The more democratic society of the Underkin suits most Imps fine.
 However, since the end of the Celestial War, there has been an increasing movement by a number of Imps to find ways to reconcile with the Nephilim and find a route to restoring their Infernal powers.